Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/30-create-new-patient-app/10-integrate-ai.md

 var client = new DocumentAnalysisClient(new Uri(endpoint), credential);
 ```

-Here, we're creating the connection to Form Recognizer using the endpoint and API key.
+Here, we're creating the connection to Document Intelligence using the endpoint and API key.

 ```csharp
 var blobClient = containerClient.GetBlobClient(filename);
 var uri = blobClient.GenerateSasUri(BlobSasPermissions.Read, DateTimeOffset.UtcNow.AddMinutes(5));
 ```

-Form Recognizer will need a URL to the image that we want to analyze, so we're creating a SAS token for the image that we uploaded to Azure Storage, which will mean that only the Form Recognizer service can access the image.
+Document Intelligence will need a URL to the image that we want to analyze, so we're creating a SAS token for the image that we uploaded to Azure Storage, which will mean that only the Document Intelligence service can access the image.

 ```csharp
 AnalyzeDocumentOperation operation = await client.AnalyzeDocumentFromUriAsync(WaitUntil.Completed, modelId, uri);